limbo666/DesktopFences/desktop_fences_simple_manual.md

 The icons on the fences which are targeting files and folders are getting continuously checked for target validity.
 If target is missing or it is not accessible an icon indicate that this shortcut is not functioning, so you can check the target and fix it or delete the dead shortcut.
 You can right click on this icon and select "Remove".

-**Clear Dead Shortcuts :** If you want to remove all dead shortcuts within a fence with just one move right click on the fence and select "Clear Dead Shortcuts"
+**Clear Dead Shortcuts:** If you want to remove all dead shortcuts within a fence with just one move right click on the fence and select "Clear Dead Shortcuts"